-The one thing every digital video camera has in common – and what sets them apart from film cameras – is that they all need some kind of digital media for storing all your footage.
+The one thing every digital video camera has in common – and what sets them apart from film cameras – is that they all need some digital media for storing all your footage.

 But when it comes to said digital media, it can seem like every camera manufacturer has decided to adopt a separate standard from everyone else.

 To add to the confusion, some cameras will even accept different types of cards.
-Also, you can choose to record to an external recorder, which uses a card or SSD different from the one used in the camera.
+Also, you can record to an external recorder, which uses a card or SSD different from the one used in the camera.

 But first, let’s break down the basic types of memory for recording video.